quantum-tinkerer/pymablock/docs/source/tutorial/andreev_supercurrent.md

 # Supercurrent through a quantum dot

-In this tutorial, we demonstrate how to use Pymablock to compute complicated analytical expressions and use multi-block perturbation theory.
+In this tutorial, we demonstrate how to use Pymablock to compute complicated analytical expressions and block-diagonalize Hamiltonians with more than two subspaces.
-Directly running Pymablock on a large symbolic Hamiltonian can be computationally expensive, and simplifying the inputs and outputs is crucial to obtaining interpretable results in a reasonable amount of time.
+Directly running Pymablock on a large symbolic Hamiltonian is computationally expensive, and simplifying the inputs and outputs is crucial to obtaining interpretable results in a reasonable amount of time.
 Both of these steps benefit from physical insight and advanced manipulation of symbolic expressions.

 As an example, we compute supercurrent between two superconductors weakly coupled through a quantum dot.

 ![Two superconductors and a quantum dot](superconductors_quantum_dot.svg)

-We will compute the supercurrent by treating the tunneling to the quantum dot as a perturbation.
+We compute the supercurrent by treating the tunneling to the quantum dot as a perturbation.
-This requires calculating and manipulating fourth-order corrections to the ground state energy [^1^].
+This requires calculating and manipulating fourth-order corrections in tunneling to the ground state energy [^1^].

 [^1^]: [Glazman et al.](http://jetpletters.ru/ps/1121/article_16988.pdf)

 ## Define the Hamiltonian

-The Hamiltonian of the system is given by
+The Hamiltonian of the system is

 $$
 H = H_{\textrm{SC}}+ H_{\textrm{dot}} + H_{T},